-If you come into contact with a person who has tested positive for COVID-19 (coronavirus), you may be told that you are a:
+If you come into contact with a person who has tested positive for COVID-19 (coronavirus), you may be a close contact.

-- spending more than 15 minutes of face-to-face contact within 2 metres of someone who has COVID-19, indoor or outdoor
+- spending more than 15 minutes of face-to-face contact within 2 metres of someone who has COVID-19, indoors or outdoors

 - living in the same house or shared accommodation as someone who has COVID-19